ereiskind/nolcat/docs/source/roadmap.rst

   * Data passed from flask to step functions must be in JSON format, but data types <class 'werkzeug.datastructures.file_storage.FileStorage'>, <class 'openpyxl.workbook.workbook.Workbook'>, <class 'openpyxl.worksheet._read_only.ReadOnlyWorksheet'>, and <class 'pandas.core.frame.DataFrame'> aren't JSON serializable, so files with tabular data must be converted to JSON to be passed to a step function and reverted to a dataframe once in a Glue job
   * https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_json.html changes a dataframe into a JSON
-  * JSONs can be turned back into dataframes with https://pandas.pydata.org/docs/reference/api/pandas.read_json.html, https://pandas.pydata.org/docs/reference/api/pandas.json_normalize.html, https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.from_dict.html, or https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.from_records.html; determine which works best for reversion
+  * JSONs can be turned back into dataframes with https://pandas.pydata.org/docs/reference/api/pandas.read_json.html (does `FutureWarning: Passing literal json to 'read_json' is deprecated and will be removed in a future version.
+To read from a literal string, wrap it in a 'StringIO' object.` need to be addressed?) (https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.from_dict.html or https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.from_records.html can also be used, but `to_json()` output of string must be converted to dict with `json.loads()`)

 * Move `nolcat.UploadCOUNTERReports` to Glue job